 The non-diet approach is a gentle and compassionate way to care for you.
-A dietitian specialising in the non-diet approach will help you to eating intuitively again, whilst taking into consideration the circumstances in your life.
+A dietitian specialising in the non-diet approach will help you to eat intuitively again, whilst taking into consideration the circumstances in your life.
 You will know when you are hungry, when you are comfortably full, and what you feel like eating without always thinking about food.

 - Normal eating checklist: What does it mean to eat normally?

 - Your Relationship with the Scales Could be What is Keeping You From Food & Body Freedom

 - SAQs: The Questions You Should Ask Your Dietitian

 - Letter: What You Really Need To Know About Non-Diet Dietitians

 - Dietitian Mum Breaking School Rules When It Comes to Food